 - Look and listen.
 While you may love to groove to your favorite tunes while you ride, the truth is that might distract you from the sounds that could save you.

 Every driver has the duty to use care and be mindful of others, including bicyclists.
 Just because a bicycle is a two or three-wheeled vehicle doesn’t mean its rider is less important or that a car’s driver can simply ignore them.
 Instead, drivers are required to respect and pay attention to all the roadway’s travelers.

 - Leave adequate room for bicyclists so they can safely turn and navigate any obstacles in the roadways.

 - Pay attention.
 Don’t drive distracted or impaired so that your judgment is clear and your focus is attuned to the road.

 - Share the road.
 Your vehicle is not more important than everyone else around you.
 Give them a chance to arrive safely.

 The results of a motor vehicle–bicycle accident can be financially and physically devastating.
-Reach out to Crowe Arnold & Majors, LLP if you or someone you care about was hurt in a biking accident.
+Reach out to the Dallas bicycle accident lawyers at Crowe Arnold & Majors, LLP if you or someone you care about was hurt in a biking accident.
 Contact us at toll-free (800) 738-4046.